primo-io/prototype-documentation/derivatives/fromScratchEd.md

 [Lasercutter files][50]

 ###Schematics
-For the Interface Board I've used two Shrimps connected with I2C (connect A4 at A4, A5 at A5, 5V at 5V and GND at GND).
+For the Interface Board I used two Shrimps connected with I2C (connect A4 at A4, A5 at A5, 5V at 5V and GND at GND).

-The primary Shrimp is connected to the block holes of the interface board, the second Shrimp is connected to the LED's.
+The primary Shrimp is connected to the block holes of the interface board, the secondary Shrimp is connected to the LED's.

 ![enter image description here][51]